smorin/py-launch-blueprint/README.md

 Start your next Python project with confidence, knowing you're building on a foundation of best practices and modern development tools.

-## Full documentation on ReadTheDocs including how to run.
+## Full documentation on ReadTheDocs including how to run
 - [py-launch-blueprint Docs](https://py-launch-blueprint.readthedocs.io/en/latest/)